Faq

 Does New Mexico Refund My Tag if I Don’t Draw?

 Yes.
-New Mexico Game and Fish refunds all money used in the draw with the exception of an $89 processing fee.
+New Mexico Game and Fish refunds all money used in the draw with the exception of a processing fee, general big game license, and any stamps purchased.
 Refunds normally occur within a week or two after the draw results are released.
 Refunds are automatically returned to your online form of payment.
 LOH Outfitters does not control the timing or release of any refunds associated with your New Mexico Game and Fish account.
 Contact Game and Fish directly with any questions.

 Follow LOHOutfitters on instagram